Communications

 Multilingual COVID-19 Vaccine Education Workshops

 COVID-19 vaccine education workshops, facilitated in a language the community member understands, increases trust, and helps RIM community members make informed decisions about COVID-19 vaccine for themselves and their communities.
+While this resource was originally developed for COVID-19, the methods and approach could easily be applied to other circumstances.

 Learn more >>